 For with stammering lips and another tongue He will speak to this people,

 To whom He said, “This is the rest with which you may cause the weary to rest,” and, “this is the refreshing”; yet they would not hear.

 But the word of the LORD was to them, “Precept upon precept, precept upon precept, line upon line, line upon line, here a little, there a little,” that they might go and fall backward, and be broken and snared and caught.
 (Isaiah 28:9-13)

 Notice the expression: “for with stammering lips and another tongue He will speak to this people.”
 Paul applies this passage to the speaking in tongues that we Christians do (I Corinthians 14:21).

 “This is the rest,” Isaiah claims.
 So it is that speaking in tongues, as well as the other manifestations of the Holy Spirit in us, brings us into the rest of God (Hebrews, Chapter Four), into the perfect will of God in Christ.

 The man with the line in his hand, and the above passage from Isaiah, both portray a progressive capturing of us by the Spirit of God.
 The Spirit takes the Word of God and uses it as a hammer to break the rock of our heart into pieces.
-The Word of the Lord breaks us down each day as the Spirit applies it "precept upon precept, precept upon precept, rule upon rule, rule upon rule, here a little and there a little."
+The Word of the Lord breaks us down each day as the Spirit applies it “precept upon precept, precept upon precept, line upon line, line upon line, here a little and there a little.”